 It was the one thing I could take to a covered dish event that I knew everyone would like….and I took it everywhere!
 Picnic- no problem, I’ll bring my apple pie.
 Covered dish church event-apple pie.
 A covered dish at the office- oh, no problem, I’ll bring my apple pie.
 It was hilarious, and I like to think everyone enjoyed it.

 I noticed most apple pies have a cup OR MORE of sugar!
 If the apples are sweet, why are we putting all that sugar?
 I think a lot of times we do it because that’s how our moms or grandmas did it.
-Well, with the average American eating anywhere from 150-170 lbs of sugar per year, I think its time to do things a little different.
+Well, with the average American eating anywhere from 150-170 lbs of sugar per year, I think its time to do things a little differently.
 This apple pie only has 5-6 tablespoons in it, and if you did a crust topping, it would only have 1-2!

 For other pie recipes try my Strawberry Rhubarb Pie!

-Spiced Apple Pie with Pecan Oat Crumb Topping
+Spiced Apple Pie with Crumb Topping

 Apple pie filling